with Multi-Stress Physics of Failure Models

 data were obtained in Celsius; however, absolute temperature

 units must be used in the ALTA model.
-In order to convert
+In order to convert the

-Data menu is used to automatically convert the temperature
+chosen to automatically convert the temperature

 values to Kelvin (see Figure 2).